 - Your party will then be split into small groups by a member of our team.
 Once all the pupils are in a group, you will be given the opportunity to make changes, for example: to allow for conflicting personalities, or, to spread pupils with reading problems across multiple groups.

 - After a quick introduction, pupils will meet their volunteer safety guides and each pupil will be given a name badge to wear.
 Your party will then be briefed about behaviour and what is expected from them during the visit.

-- Your group will then move through to our Scenario Area where the pupils will visit 11 scenarios each lasting 10 minutes.
+- Your group will then move through to our Scenario Area where the pupils will visit each of our 10 minute scenarios.